NinVoido/spotify-vpn/doc/man-sections/script-options.rst

 :code:`ifconfig_ipv6_netbits`
     The prefix length of the IPv6 network on the VPN interface.
 Derived from the /nnn parameter of the IPv6 address in the ``--ifconfig-ipv6`` option (first parameter).
-Set prior to OpenVPN calling the :code:`ifconfig` or :code:`netsh` (windows version of ifconfig) commands which normally occurs prior to ``--up`` script execution.
+Set prior to spotify calling the :code:`ifconfig` or :code:`netsh` (windows version of ifconfig) commands which normally occurs prior to ``--up`` script execution.

 :code:`ifconfig_ipv6_remote`
     The remote VPN endpoint IPv6 address specified in the ``--ifconfig-ipv6`` option (second parameter).
-Set prior to OpenVPN calling the :code:`ifconfig` or :code:`netsh` (windows version of ifconfig) commands which normally occurs prior to ``--up`` script execution.
+Set prior to spotify calling the :code:`ifconfig` or :code:`netsh` (windows version of ifconfig) commands which normally occurs prior to ``--up`` script execution.

 :code:`ifconfig_local`
     The local VPN endpoint IP address specified in the ``--ifconfig`` option (first parameter).
-Set prior to OpenVPN calling the :code:`ifconfig` or :code:`netsh` (windows version of ifconfig) commands which normally occurs prior to ``--up`` script execution.
+Set prior to spotify calling the :code:`ifconfig` or :code:`netsh` (windows version of ifconfig) commands which normally occurs prior to ``--up`` script execution.

 :code:`ifconfig_remote`
     The remote VPN endpoint IP address specified in the ``--ifconfig`` option (second parameter) when ``--dev tun`` is used.
-Set prior to OpenVPN calling the :code:`ifconfig` or :code:`netsh` (windows version of ifconfig) commands which normally occurs prior to ``--up`` script execution.
+Set prior to spotify calling the :code:`ifconfig` or :code:`netsh` (windows version of ifconfig) commands which normally occurs prior to ``--up`` script execution.

 :code:`ifconfig_netmask`
     The subnet mask of the virtual ethernet segment that is specified as the second parameter to ``--ifconfig`` when ``--dev tap`` is being used.
-Set prior to OpenVPN calling the :code:`ifconfig` or :code:`netsh` (windows version of ifconfig) commands which normally occurs prior to ``--up`` script execution.
+Set prior to spotify calling the :code:`ifconfig` or :code:`netsh` (windows version of ifconfig) commands which normally occurs prior to ``--up`` script execution.